bnmnetp/CS330/README.rst

   - Review git basics and commit the initial shopping list app to git
   - Model View Controller and first refactoring
   - Using localStorage for saving tasks in the browser

+* Thursday

+  - Introduce the idea of a query string and post data
+  - Create page with four text inputs to enter 4 numbers
+  - Add an Add button
+  - When add button is clicked you have to add all the numbers using server
+  - The server supports a URL '/addtwo?num1=1&num2=2' and returns a json result
+  - in the client use the fetch interface to add all four numbers together

 Week of February 20
 ~~~~~~~~~~~~~~~~~~~